 When comparing CopperCube vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 3D game engines?”
-Blender is ranked 8th while CopperCube is ranked 44th.
+In the question“What are the best game engines for beginners and non-programmers?”
+Blender is ranked 10th while CopperCube is ranked 19th.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.